Ekhasomi-Sun19/C-_Project/Final_Project_Outline/1-topic.md

 ![Image Example](Stack-bigO2.jpg)

-An example of a O(1) performace in c sharp is shown and explain below
+An example of a O(1) performace in c sharp is shown and explain below.
 ```csharp
 Stack<int> stack = new Stack<int>();
 stack.Push(5);